AlexandriaChemistry/.github/profile/README.md

-## Welcome to the AlexandriaChemistry project!
+## Welcome to the Alexandria Chemistry project!

 Information on the Alexandria Chemistry Toolkit and more applications thereof is coming soon.

-# Development and methodology references
+### Development and methodology references

 + *Impact of Combination Rules, Level of Theory and Potential Function on the Modelling of Gas and Condensed Phase Properties of Noble Gases* Kristian Kriz, Paul J. van Maaren and David van der Spoel, Submitted to J. Chem.
 Theory Comput.
 2023.